FG begins mop-up biometric verification of 21,000 pensioners

 “The situation has changed following the measures and structures put in place by the PTAD management which has sanitised the system and restored hope to pensioners.”

-“A lot of material and human resources have been deployed to make the agency deliver on its goal,” he added.
+“A lot of material and human resources has been deployed to make the agency deliver on its goal,” he added.

 Ojo, said: “The process is very nice and smooth.
-Once you have your whole documents, you have no problems, in a few minutes you are done.”
+Once you have your whole documents, you have no problems, in some few minutes you are done.”

 “The documents they requesting from you are Letter of your first appointment, letter or gazette of confirmation of your appointment, letter or gazette of your last promotion, birth certificate or declaration of age, and National Identity, Card.”